brittanyrw/emojiscreen/README.md

 ### Year 📆

 Specify the year the movie or show was released or first aired.
+Or the first performance year for a musical.
 This should be a number (no quotations around the year).

 ```
 {